richmahn/en_tn/jhn/12/intro.md

 ##### The use of paradox #####

-A paradox is a statement that seems absurd, that appears to contradict itself.
+A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
 A paradox occurs in this chapter: "he who loves his life will lose it" ([John 12:25-26](./25.md)).

 ## Links: ##